Impact of California’s PAGA Cases Ruling on HR (Plus Proactive Measures for Compliance)

 2. Efficient Payroll Management: Invest in dependable payroll solutions or engage partners to ensure that all relevant details (such as hours worked, wages, and benefits) are tracked accurately.
 Automation can minimize errors and maintain compliance across different legal landscapes.

 3. Accurate Worker Classification: Clearly differentiate between independent contractors and employees to prevent misclassification claims, which are prevalent under PAGA.
 Classify all personnel accurately, based on criteria established by state laws.
-This is another area a partner that specializes in worker classification can pay off big time.
+This is another area a partner that specializes in independent contractor classification can pay off big time.

-4. Collaboration with Experts: Partner with specialists in payroll and compliance to regularly review and provide advice on employment practices and act as the Employer of Record (EOR) when needed.
+4. Collaboration with Experts: Partner with specialists in payroll and compliance to regularly review and provide advice on employment practices and offer an Employer of Record service (EOR) when needed.

 5. Transparent Communication: Keep open lines of communication with employees.
 Implementing mechanisms for addressing grievances internally can prevent issues from escalating into legal disputes.